Mismiles/football-club/README.md

 As a club member, I would like to know about match fixtures and results.
 As a club member, I would like to know about news related to the club.
 As a club member, I would like to purchase merchandise and the club kit.
-As a club member, I would like to add my own club member profile.
+As a club member, I would like to have my own club member profile.
 As a club member, I would like to pay for matches and training sessions.

 As a potential sponsor, I would like to be able to contact the club for potential collaboration.